Hypha Space Logo

 Executor Configuration (ROCm):

-Within the [[executors]] block for diloco-transformer, explicitly set the [rocm64] variant.
+Within the [[executors]] block for diloco-transformer, configure the args to use the ROCm PyTorch index.
 This ensures uv installs the correct PyTorch/ROCm compatible packages.

 [[executors]]